Granny Squares Crochet Pattern:

 There are several ways to crochet a classic Granny Square, but what I'll show you here is the simplest and most straight forward in my opinion.
 Here we go:

 - Start off by tying a slip knot, then Ch 4.
 You could also try the Magic Circle for a tight & closed center if you wish.

-- Join to first stitch with slip stitch to form a circle.
+- Join to the first stitch with a slip stitch to form a circle.

 Round 1: (Blue)

-- 2 dc into center of circle, ch 2, (3 dc into center of circle, ch 2) repeat brackets 2 more times
+- 2 dc into center of your circle, ch 2, (3 dc into center of circle, ch 2) repeat brackets 2 more times.

-- Join with sl st to top of first ch 3 at beginning of this round.
-Leave a short tail, cut off your yarn.
-Pull through loop tightly to secure.
+- Join with a sl st to the top of your first ch 3 at beginning of this round.
+Leave a 4" tail, cut your yarn.
+Pull through the loop tightly to secure.

 You should have 4 clusters of 3 dc at this point and 4 corners (the ch 2 after each cluster creates a corner).

 - With your Pink yarn, make a slip knot.